 Send to: email@example.com

-To assess eligibility and be included in the Conference Proceedings, please bear in mind the following:
+To assess eligibility and to be included in the Conference Proceedings, please bear in mind the following:

-- Abstracts are limited to one page (300 words max.) not including title, author names and affiliations, keywords, or format;
+- Abstracts must be formatted according to the structure outlined above, and are limited to one page (300 words maximum) not including title, author names and affiliations, keywords, or format;

 - The name of the presenting author should be asterisked (*).
 The presenting author must register for the conference;